Evaluating Competitiveness in UEFA's New Champions League Format: Methodology

 where parameter $r$ is the number of potential outcomes and $p_m$ and $e_m$ are the predicted and observed outcomes of match $m$, respectively.
 Intuitively, it measures how closely the predicted match outcome is to the observed outcome and is argued by \citet{constantinou2012solving} to be a better football performance metric than other prevalent methods like the log loss and Brier score.
 Indeed, it has been used in many other works that compare football prediction models, see for example \citet{groll2019hybrid}, \citet{ley2019ranking} and \citet{hubavcek2022forty}.
 A lower RPS value denotes a more accurate fit.
 The results are shown in Table \ref{tab:model_performance}.

-For each model, we report the percentage of matches resulting in a home win (W), home loss (L) and draw (D).
+For each model, we report the percentage of matches resulting in a home win (W), home loss (L) and tied (T).
 As can be seen from the model, the Poisson-based models clearly outperform a random guess based on the historical average.
 There seems to be little difference, however, between the performance of the Poisson-based models.
-Moreover, the models appear to perform better on the 2023–24 data, which is unsurprising given that they were trained exclusively on data from group-stage matches rather than league-stage matches.
+Moreover, the models appear to perform better on the 2023/24 data, which is unsurprising given that they were trained exclusively on data from group-stage matches rather than league-stage matches.
 Nevertheless, the RPS values closely resemble the values of those found in the literature (see e.g. \citet{ley2019ranking}).
 After performing a Nemenyi test for both RPS and the percentage of correct guesses, taking the two seasons together, the 4 Poisson-based models where not found to significantly differ (the lowest $p$-value observed for RPS was 0.34 and for the percentage of correct guesses it was even 0.99).
-Still, attracted by the high percentage correctly predicted matches in the 2024-25 league stage, we opted to use the GLM model in our computational experiments.
+Still, because of the higher percentage correctly predicted matches in the 2024/25 league phase, we opted to use the GLM model in our computational experiments.
+The corresponding formulas of $\lambda_{i,j}^{h}$ and $\lambda_{i,j}^{a}$ are given in equations \eqref{eq:lambda_h} and \eqref{eq:lambda_a}, respectively.